My Little Pony: Equestria Girls – Holidays Unwrapped: O' Come All Ye Squashful

 At Canterlot High, Applejack meets with her friends and suggests starting a new holiday tradition.
 She explains her family takes a theme photo every year to send to their friends, and she suggests she and her friends do the same with a "cornucopia" theme.
 Despite her friends' reluctance over the possibility of publicly embarrassing themselves, they agree to do it for Applejack's sake, and Rarity offers to design the girls' wardrobe.

 Rarity spends the day fashioning elaborate fruit/vegetable costumes for herself and her friends.
 They try to reach the auditorium for the photo session without being noticed, but when the bell rings to mark the end of class, students emerge from the classrooms and immediately start laughing at the girls.
 Once they reach the auditorium, Applejack laughs at them as well and says that she only meant to use the cornucopia as a backdrop for a group photo with everyone in their regular clothes.
-Annoyed that they publicly embarrassed themselves for no reason, the girls dress Applejack up in a costume just like theirs, and Photo Finish takes the picture as the girls wish the viewer a happy holiday.
+Annoyed that they publicly embarrassed themselves for nothing, the girls dress Applejack up in a costume just like theirs, and Photo Finish takes the picture as the girls wish the viewer a Happy Holiday.